ProjectSegfault/SegfaultAPI/README.md

 # SegfaultAPI

-Web utilities and APIs for Project Segfault, written in TypeScript with Fastify.
+Web utilities and APIs for Project Segfault, written in TypeScript with Fastify and MongoDB.

 ## What does it do?